j-diaz/any-backend/README.md

     private Backend postgres;

     public Example(){
-        // No path needed if file is found in src/main/resources String pathToProperties = "database.properties";
+        // No path needed if file is found in src/main/resources || classpath String pathToProperties = "database.properties";
         postgres = new PostgresBackend(pathToProperties);
     }